todototry/todototry.github.com/index.md

 ---
 layout: page
-title: Hello World!!
-Keep Practice!
+title:  Keep Practice!
 Do not be scared of Failure.
-tagline: Supporting tagline
+tagline: My icon
 ---
 {% include JB/setup %}